jmcarpenter2/parfit/README.md

 ## Docs
 ### def **bestFit**(model, paramGrid, X_train, y_train, X_val, y_val, metric=roc_auc_score, bestScore='max', predictType=None, showPlot=True, scoreLabel=None, vrange=None, n_jobs=-1, verbose=10):
+    """
     Parallelizes choosing the best fitting model on the validation set, doing a grid search over the parameter space.
         Models are scored using specified metric, and user must determine whether the best score is the 'max' or 'min' of scores.

-    :param model: The function name of the model you wish to pass, e.g. LogisticRegression [NOTE: do not instantiate with ()]4
+    :param model: The function name of the model you wish to pass, e.g. LogisticRegression [NOTE: do not instantiate with ()]
     :param paramGrid: The ParameterGrid object created from sklearn.model_selection
     :param X_train: The independent variable data used to fit the models
     :param y_train: The dependent variable data used to fit the models
     :param X_val: The independent variable data used to score the models
     :param y_val: The dependent variable data used to score the models
     :param metric: The metric used to score the models, e.g. imported from sklearn.metrics
     :param bestScore: Is 'max' of scores list best, or 'min' or scores list best? (default is 'max')

-    :param predictType: Choice between 'predict_proba' and 'predict' for scoring routine.
-Defaults to 'predict_proba' when possible
+    :param predictType: Choice between 'predict_proba' and 'predict' for scoring routine Defaults to 'predict_proba' when possible
     :param showPlot: Whether or not to display the plot of the scores over the parameter grid
     :param scoreLabel: The specified label (dependent on scoring metric used), e.g. 'AUC'
     :param vrange: The visible range over which to display the scores
     :param n_jobs: Number of cores to use in parallelization (defaults to -1: all cores)

-    :param verbose: The level of verbosity of reporting updates on parallel process.
-Default is 10 (send an update at the completion of each job)
+    :param verbose: The level of verbosity of reporting updates on parallel process Default is 10 (send an update at the completion of each job)
     :return: Returns a tuple including the best scoring model, all models, and all scores
+    """

 ### def **fitModels**(model, paramGrid, X, y, n_jobs=-1, verbose=10):
     """